Creation (Keith Jarrett album): Reception

 Cormack Larkin of The Irish Times noted: "Even so, it's four years since his last solo release, the joyously exuberant Rio.
 This latest is more subdued, a selection of sometimes brooding but occasionally sublime ruminations, culled from live performances around the world in 2014, amounting to an unintended suite many Romantic-era classical composers would have been happy to have written."

 John Fordham of The Guardian wrote: "In its pensive melodies and post-Romantic chord voicings, Creation is a very different proposition to the jubilant Rio.
 It comprises selections from six different 2014 concert performances in four cities, reordered to make a nine-part suite that sounds like a free-flowing single work.
 Some sections unfold as treble ripples turning to ballad-like songs, while glimpses of gospel chord-changes surface and then evaporate, and rolling, low-register ostinatos gently modulate.
-It's dark, and sometimes melancholy, but as usual with Jarrett, full of improvised motifs that suggest long-forgotten songs.
-ECM are simultaneously releasing a set of Jarrett's classical interpretations of music by Samuel Barber and Bartók".
+It's dark, and sometimes melancholy, but as usual with Jarrett, full of improvised motifs that suggest long-forgotten songs."

 Jazz critic Ivan Hewett of The Telegraph focuses his analysis on Jarrett's apparent declining career, the lack of blues, jazz changes and the absence of virtuoso finger-work:

 "On Creation, the grandstanding is as grand as ever, but the musical range is sadly shrivelled.
 Gone are the blues numbers and clever way with chord changes in standards (..) every now and then Jarrett will make a brilliant harmonic move that opens up wide vistas.
 But mostly these arresting openings trail off into empty note-spinning, without even the virtuoso finger-work to give it a veneer of excitement."

 "In the past, one could always forgive the stretches of empty grandstanding, the spinning out of not-very-interesting ideas to inordinate length, the tuneless singing, the frequent pauses to harangue the audience about their coughing.
 Between these annoyances came truly wonderful things, especially when Jarrett had the stimulus of his regular trio playing alongside him."